 The Start Up Loans scheme process can be quite slow and cumbersome.
 The guidance says the application process should take from 4 to 8 weeks, but we know of some applications that have taken over 6 months.
 The sooner you can present a good business plan, the faster the process will be.

 While your business is still at the idea stage you may be feeling a bit hesitant and unsure.
-Be prepared for your motivation to fluctuate and some days you’ll wake up feeling like a complete idiot and that the whole idea is a waste of time.
+Be prepared for your motivation to fluctuate.
+Some days you’ll wake up feeling like a complete idiot and that the whole idea is a waste of time.

 So how do you stay motivated?
 Meetings with your business adviser or mentor should help.
 Also find other people on the same journey.
 Join a business network or one of the many online communities of entrepreneurial folk.
 There are dozens of Facebook groups for new businesses and women in business – look around to find the one that best gels with your approach.